 - In a Dutch oven or large pot, heat oil and when hot, add chopped celery and green onions and cook until soft, about 5 minutes.

 - Add chicken and broth and salt and pepper.
 Bring to a boil, cover and reduce heat to simmer.
-Cook until chicken has cooked through, about 20 minutes, 175º.
+Cook until chicken has cooked through, about 20 minutes, a meat thermometer should read at least 175º.
 Transfer to a cutting board to cool.

-- With two forks, shred chicken and add back to the pot along with chopped dill.
-Let sit for a few minutes.
+- With two forks, shred the chicken and add it back to the pot along with chopped dill.
+Let it sit for a few minutes until the pasta has absorbed the broth.
 Squeeze lemon juice over soup before serving.

 Barbara’s Tips + Notes